describo/describo.github.io/src/docs/guide/transforming-content.md

 Then, controls will be shown in the right hand panel to process the different file types.
-In the following image we can see the credits available for the assistant, text extraction and entity recognition followed by controls to handle processing the different file types discovered.
+In the following image we can see the credits available for the assistant, text extraction and entity recognition functions followed by controls to handle processing the different file types discovered.

 <ImageComponent src="/images/guide-transform/transform1.webp"></ImageComponent>